aGFja2Vy/atoll-Passgen/README.md

 > Randomness is a measure of the observer's ignorance, not an inherent quality of a process.

-Atoll (modified) uses the "math/rand/v2" package to generate **cryptographically secure pseudo random numbers**.
+Atoll-PassGen uses the "math/rand/v2" chacha8 function to generate **cryptographically secure pseudo random numbers**.

 ### Entropy